-As vintage ski connoisseurs collecting posters for 30+ years, we have seen many styles of ski décor, including art deco, mid-century, modern and more.
-Plus, coveted, iconic photographs have been restored and are widely enjoyed art posters today.
+As vintage ski connoisseurs, we have been collecting posters for 30+ years and carry diverse styles of ski decor including art deco, mid-century, modern and more.
+Plus our coveted, iconic photographs have been restored and are widely enjoyed as art posters today.

-Our collection includes ski art from limited editions and original prints, to archival quality giclée reproductions that are printed in-house on our professional Epson printer fleet.
-Additionally, we carry ski wall decor from famous watercolor artists, all the official Winter Olympics posters from 1924 to 2006, and vintage advertisements from ski areas around the world.
+The collection includes ski art from limited editions and original prints to archival quality giclée reproductions.
+Posters are printed in-house on professional Epson printers.
+We also carry ski wall decor from famous watercolor artists, all the official Winter Olympics posters from 1924 to 2006, and vintage advertisements from ski areas around the world.

-Since our ski season came to a screeching halt – to keep everyone healthy and safe – we would like to share and reflect on your favorite vintage ski posters through the years.
+Since our ski season came to a screeching halt last winter, we would like to share and reflect on your favorite vintage ski posters through the years.

 Sex sells and Lange jumped on that bandwagon back in the 70s with their four-decade long series of “Lange Girl” posters.
 Even though a new girl and boot is released every year, your uncontested favorite from our collection is 1972’s “Keep Those Tips Up”.
 Rumor has it that this was one of the first-ever airbrushed ski images.
 Some purchase it to have a ‘motivational poster’ in their home or office.

 This classic shot was taken in the 1940s at the former Lassen Park Ski Area at Lassen Volcanic National Park, California.
 Although the lifts were removed in 1993, the area is still popular with Nordic and back-country skiers and receives over 250” of snow on average.
 The volcano is still active with the last explosive eruption occurring on May 22, 1915.
 Volcanic ash rained as far as 200 miles to the east.